 A Balanced Approach to Numeracy Skill Building and Problem Solving

-Purpose: To provide participants with an introduction to the evidence-based design and instructional approach of JUMP Math which uses Guided Discovery and Confidence Building for improved student outcomes in mathematical learning.
+Purpose: To provide participants with an introduction to the evidence-based design and instructional approach of JUMP Math which uses structured inquiry and confidence building for improved student outcomes in mathematical learning.

 Content: In this workshop, participants will learn about: